StCost/text-roleplay/README.md

   - Online, AFK, Offline status
   - Changing UI size (for in-game tablets)
   - Push Notifications
   - Any input supports image uploading.
-Image will be uploaded and returned as link
+Images will be uploaded and returned as a link
-  - Build date in left top corner
+  - Build date in the top-left corner

-Character sheet features
+Character Sheet Features
-=
+---
-App behaves like character sheet.
-To keep information mostly about players and their in-game characters
+The app behaves like a character sheet, helping to keep information about players and their in-game characters:
 - Character sheet
   - Special, Skills, Traits, Perks, Health and Armor points, experience, prize skills, and other stats.
 Everything for full tabletop gameplay
   - Character bio
   - List of perks

-What about other features for full tabletop game?
+What About Other Features for Full Tabletop Game?
+---
-- In basic mode (Character sheet mode) this app only handles character info.
-But things such as playing surface, tokens, dices throwing, cards, etc. - all this was handled by [Tabletop Simulator](https://store.steampowered.com/app/286160/Tabletop_Simulator/).
-I was the Dungeon Master and prepared great table for us to play there.
-But point is, we had this app opened on phones or in browser.
-Were proved to be useful to plan future in-game actions before we even start to play
+In the basic mode (Character sheet mode), this app only handles character information.
+However, things such as playing surfaces, tokens, dice throwing, cards, etc. were all handled by [Tabletop Simulator](https://store.steampowered.com/app/286160/Tabletop_Simulator/).
+I was the Dungeon Master and prepared a great table for us to play there.
+The point is, we had this app opened on phones or in browsers.
+It was useful to plan future in-game actions before we even started to play.

-Full text mode
+Full Text Mode
-=
+---
-If your friends too busy to schedule meetings to play together - you can play text games.
-As was previously said, app supports full text role play experience without need for other apps or websites (mostly).
+If your friends are too busy to schedule meetings to play together, you can play text games.
+As previously mentioned, the app supports a full text role-play experience without the need for other apps or websites (mostly).
 - Chat
   - Writing, deleting messages
-    - no editing on purpose. if In-Character message were sent - action was made.
-You can't edit it anymore
+    - No editing on purpose.
+If an In-Character message was sent, the action was made.
+You can't edit it anymore.
   - History of messages (lazy loading)
   - Out-Of-Character (OOC) and In-Character (IC) messages
   - Rolling dice
   - Message date
   - Message attaching (admin)
-- Inventory and items
+- Inventory and Items
   - List of in-game items
   - Creating, editing, deleting, hiding, validating items
   - Inventory for storing items (including their quantity)